MealLensAI/recipe-ai-harmony/backend/PAYMENT_SETUP.md

 ## 💡 Pro Tips

-1. **Start with test keys** - Use Paystack test keys for development
+1. **Production ready** - The system is configured with live Paystack keys for production use
 2. **Test webhooks locally** - Use ngrok to test webhooks on localhost
 3. **Monitor usage** - Check the usage tracking in your database
 4. **Set up alerts** - Configure Paystack webhook notifications
+5. **Currency** - All payments are processed in KES (Kenyan Shillings)

 ---

-**Ready to enable payments?** Just follow the steps above and you'll have a fully functional subscription system! 🚀
+**Payment system is ready!** The system is now fully enabled with real Paystack integration in KES currency! 🚀